 Online fundraising auction

-You can massively increase the number of potential bidders by taking your fundraising online.
-Bids are made in a traditional way however bidding all takes place on the web.
+You can increase the number of potential bidders massively by taking your fundraising online.
 Ebay for Charity is a great site to auction your items.

 Spread the word

-Finally, you need to let people know when and where they will be able to bid for your fantastic items!
-Check out our how to guide (PDF) on how to promote your event online and boost your fundraising.
+Finally, you need to let people know when and where they will be able to bid for your fantastic prizes.
+Check out our guide to promoting your event and boost your fundraising.